 A digital signature is a type of electronic signature that uses cryptographic techniques to offer higher levels of security and authenticity.
-Unlike a simple electronic signature, which might merely be an image of a handwritten signature or a typed name, it utilize a mathematical algorithm to create a unique digital document that only the signer can produce.
+Unlike a simple electronic signature, which might merely be an image of a handwritten signature or a typed name, it utilizes a mathematical algorithm to create a unique digital document that only the signer can produce.

 This process involves the use of a private key to encrypt the signature and a corresponding public key to decrypt and validate it, ensuring the document’s integrity.